 • Keep’s platform interface via the alert action menu

-• Keep’s smart AI assistant (e.g., “get traces for this alert”)
+• Keep’s smart AI assistant (for example, “get traces for this alert”)

 • Keep’s API